pixels01/Activity2_1_4/README.md

 Description:

-This assignment was a lesson in _________ (please summarize what you learned based on topics covered.
+This assignment was a lesson in app navigation.
+It teaches students about the Model – View – Presenter pattern.
+The model layer defines what data should be displayed or acted upon.
+The view layer simply displays the data that is defined in the model layer.
+The presenter layer took (please summarize what you learned based on topics covered.
 Please include a summary of the presentation on variable scope.
 Also, look up
 The "Model View Presenter" design pattern and summarize as part of this section.
 Compare MVP to MVC.
 (NOTE: Friday's quiz include questions on variable scope in Java)